carpentries-incubator/data-science-ai-senior-researchers/_episodes/05-Problems-with-AI.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What are the common pitfalls with using machine learning?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Recognise the shortcomings and common problems with machine learning"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Machine learning should be used with scepticism to prevent biased results"
 ---

 # Problems with AI